beko50/PortfolioProjects/Proj#1 - FIFA World Cup Insights/README.md

 `Part III - Data Explore` - With this folder, you will find my analysis and visualizations of the stats.
 I started off by analyzing the most common stats with Postgres queries.
 Prior to that, I started visulizing with Pivot Tables in Excel and making a temporary dashboard before concluding visualizations in Tableau.

-# 1 - Pivot Tables, Charts and Dashboard
+# 1 - PIVOT TABLES, CHARTS AND EXCEL DASHBOARD
 ## MS Excel Analysis
 Data was organized with datasets from 2002 to 2022.
 My initial analysis were as follows: